 While the colors in a high key photo are generally light, they don’t have to be white.
 The background doesn’t have to be white either.
 It also doesn’t mean that you can’t have any dark colors in a high key image, only that most of the image will be light colors for a limited dynamic range.

 On the other hand, low key photos are contrast rich.
 The deep shadows, stark contrast between light and dark, as well as the dark colors all work to create a moody and dramatic atmosphere.

-It’s worth noting that images are not always either high key or low key.
+It’s worth noting that images aren’t always either high key or low key.
 There’s a full range of mid key photography between these two opposites.